Sailen-Mondal/modern-calculator/README.md

 This project is built using:
 - Java 17
 - JavaFX 17.0.2
 - Maven for dependency management and building

+## Author
+Created by Sailen-Mondal